 HyperGraphDB - A Graph Database HyperGraphDB is a general purpose, extensible, portable, distributed, embeddable, open-source data storage mechanism.
 It is a graph database designed specifically for artificial intelligence and semantic web projects, it can also be used as an embedded object-oriented database for projects of all sizes.
 The system is reliable and in production use is several projects, including a search engine and our own Seco scripting IDE where most of the runtime environment is automatically saved as a hypergraph.
 HyperGraphDB is primarily what its carefully chosen name implies: a database for storing hypergraphs.
 While it falls into the general family of graph databases, it is hard to categorize HyperGraphDB as yet another database because much of its design evolves around providing the means to manage structure-rich information with arbitrary layers of complexity.
-For instance, a relational as well as an object-oriented style of data management can be emulated.
+Key Facts Possible Usage Scenarios Semantic Web projects are an obvious domain of application of HyperGraphDB.